brooksbenson/get-feedback-now/notes/workflow/deployment.md

 Heroku will install our modules for us.

-# First Time Deployment Checklist
+## First Time Deployment Checklist

 1. Create app using heroku create
 2. Create a remote branch pointing url provided by heroku
 3. Push master branch to remote heroku branch
 4. Debug
 5. Run heroku open to see new application

+## Client management

+1. run the build script in the client
+2. make sure express serves up index.html when necessary. (see server notes).